All Episodes

 Wouldn't you like to know that?

-Wouldn't you like to be able to take an obese child to the grocery store and help them not only buy foods that may have low caloric value, but actually will improve the functioning of their system, metabolic system, so that they process nutrients better so that they can feel satiated uh more easily, so that they are not as heavily dependent on an addiction to sugar.
+Wouldn't you like to be able to take an obese child to the grocery store and help them not only buy foods that may have low caloric value, but actually will improve the functioning of their system, metabolic system, so that they process nutrients better, so that they can feel satiated more easily, so that they are not as heavily dependent on an addiction to sugar.

-And it's information that the government right now is blocking from the market.
+All of that depends on information, and it's information that the government right now is blocking from the market.

 Yeah, well said.

-Now I don't suffer from insulin resistance, but I do show all the signs of censorship resistance.
+Now, I don't suffer from insulin resistance, but I do show all the signs of censorship resistance.

 They call it all medical misinformation.